 Lubricate your chain regularly and regularly tighten the nuts and bolts of your bike.
-During these and other routine and needful routines related to bike maintenance, make sure that you inspect the condition of your bike regularly.
-Do not ignore rust, improper tire inflation, loose chains or pedals.
-These may seem to be good for now, but it will just serve to cause damage later.
+During these and other needful routines related to bike maintenance, make sure that you inspect the condition of your bike regularly.
+Do not ignore rust, improper tire inflation, loose chains, or pedals.
+These may seem to be good for now, but they might cause damage later.

 Chain lube plays an important role in bike maintenance.
 It’s easy to overlook lubing your chain while cycling.
 Unexpectedly, your bike will not move.
 Chain lube can also protect you from getting too much friction from your bike chain.
 Too much friction will wear out your bike chain.

 Do not forget to lube your bike chain every couple of weeks or every 40 miles of cycling.
-To lube your bike chain, apply the lube to your bike chain and slowly turn the front sprocket clockwise until you feel each links is lubricated.
+To properly apply the lube to your bike chain you must slowly turn the front sprocket clockwise until you feel each link is lubricated.
 When you lubricate your bike chain, you should dismount the bike.

-As a tip, make sure you don’t apply too much lube on your chain.
-You might create too much lube making your bike look messy.
+As a tip, make sure you don’t apply too much lube as it might make your bike look messy.

 Cassettes are the ones with more teeth and are referred to as freehubs.
 A knob on the side of a freehub allows you to remove the hub from the wheel by pushing it to the right and then spinning the wheel to take it off.